 Inspection provides an independent, external evaluation of the quality and standards of the school.
 Inspectors must tell the school what it does well and what it needs to improve.
 They must explain how and why they have come to their conclusions.
 They also look at whether or not the school has improved since its previous inspection.

-The published inspection report and summary tell parents, the school and the wider community about the quality of education at the school and whether pupils achieve as much as they could.
+The published inspection report and summary tell parents, the school and the wider community about the quality of education at the school and whether pupils achieve as much as they can.
 The inspection team’s findings provide a measure of accountability and aim to help the school to manage improvement.

 Periodic external inspection should be complemented by more continuous internal evaluation.
 Transparency in the inspection process and the publication of this inspection Framework are also aimed at promoting a culture of rigorous self-evaluation and improvement.